-- 1 A student completing the Bachelor of Business and Bachelor of Health Science as a conjoint programme must achieve at least 525 points by successfully completing the following: - (a) Bachelor of Business at least 225 points - (i) core papers: 90 points and A student completing this conjoint programme is not required to take BUSS720 or BUSS721 - (ii) a major: at least 105 points from one of the majors identified in the Bachelor of Business Regulations with 45 points at level 6 and 45 points at level 7 and - (iii) 30 points from papers listed in the Bachelor of Business Table and - (b) Bachelor of Health Science at least 240 points - (i) core papers: 90 points with 15 points at level 6 and 15 points at level 7 and - (ii) a major: 150 points from the psychology major identified in the Bachelor of Health Science Regulations with at least 60 points at level 6 or above and at least 45 points at level 7
+- A student completing the Bachelor of Business and Bachelor of Health Science as a conjoint programme must achieve at least 525 points by successfully completing the following: - (a) Bachelor of Business at least 225 points - (i) core courses: 90 points\ and \ A student completing this conjoint programme is not required to take BUSS720 or BUSS721. - a major: at least 105 points from one of the majors identified in the Bachelor of Business Regulations with 45 points at level 6 and 45 points at level 7 and - (iii) 30 points from courses listed in the Bachelor of Business Table

-- (c) Common Papers 60 points at level 7 - (i) 60 points Conjoint Cooperative Education Project HEAL712. - 2 A student is required to address both their Bachelor of Business major and Bachelor of Health Science major in the Conjoint Cooperative Education Project HEAL712 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute a paper from one of the component degrees with another paper from either component degree with the approval of both programme leaders.
+- (b) Bachelor of Health Science at least 240 points - (i) core courses: 90 points with 15 points at level 6 and 15 points at level 7 and - a major: 150 points from the psychology major identified in the Bachelor of Health Science Regulations with at least 60 points at level 6 or above and at least 45 points at level 7 - and - (c) Common Courses 60 points at level 7 - (i) 60 points Conjoint Cooperative Education Project HEAL712. - 2 A student is required to address both their Bachelor of Business major and Bachelor of Health Science major in the Conjoint Cooperative Education Project HEAL712 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute a course from one of the component degrees with another course from either component degree with the approval of both programme leaders.

-Refer to the Bachelor of Business Regulations (page 456) and Bachelor of Health Science Regulations (page 502).
+Refer to the Bachelor of Business Regulations (page 454) and Bachelor of Health Science Regulations (page 500).